microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamsapp-list.md

 ## Request body

-None.

-> **Note:** You can filter on any of the fields of the [teamsCatalogApp](../resources/teamsapp.md) object to shorten the list of results.
-You can use any of the following filter operations: Equal, not-equal, and, or, and not.
+Do not supply a request body for this method.

 ## Response

-If successful, this method returns a `200 OK` response code and a list of [teamsCatalogApp](../resources/teamsapp.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and a list of [teamsApp](../resources/teamsapp.md) objects in the response body.

 ## Examples

-### Example 1: List all applications
+### Example 1: List all applications in a tenant

 The following example lists all applications that are specific to your tenant.